MicrosoftDocs/nav-content/dynamics-nav-app/hr-how-manage-absence.md

 ---
-title: 'How to: Manage Employee Absence| Microsoft Docs'
+title: 'How to: Manage Employee Absence'
 description: Describes how to record employees' absence and analyze absence statistics.
 services: project-madeira
 documentationcenter: ''